ICSI-518-Software-Engineering/web-development-and-deployment-ggirugu/README.md

 ## Project Overview

-This project is a React application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This project is a React application built using the MERN stack (Express.js, React, Node.js).
 It showcases a comprehensive set of features that demonstrate my proficiency in full-stack development, including a responsive UI, robust backend services, and a seamless integration of the frontend and backend.

 ## Experience with ChatGPT